gka/chroma.js/readme.md

 ### Build instructions

-To compile the coffee-script source files you have to run
+To compile the coffee-script source files you have to run (might have to ``npm install`` first)

-    make clean
-    make
+    grunt

 To run the tests simply run

-    make test
+    npm test

 ### Similar Libraries / Prior Art